Security Deep Dive

 If the daemon crashes or becomes unreachable, ALL non-pre-authorized commands are denied.
 Fail-closed by design.

-Critical configuration files are protected with OS-level immutability flags (chflags uchg).
+Critical configuration files are protected with OS-level immutability flags.
 The agent cannot modify its own rules, identity, or security configuration.

 PIN Security